kxh001/ITdiffusion/README.md

 ```

 This should instabll the 'itdiffusion' python package that scripts depend on.

+## Information Theoretic Diffusion
+Folder 'utilsitd' includes the utilities from [improved-diffusion](https://github.com/openai/improved-diffusion) and our ITdiffusion model named 'diffusionmodel.py', and use scripts to output results we desire.

 ## Preparing Data
 We only use CIFAR-10 in our project.
 The dataset and preprocessing could be found at [dataset_generation](https://github.com/openai/improved-diffusion/tree/main/datasets).